Lexstok/Search-string-of-words-in-text-and-display-corresponding-paragraphs/README.md

 Usage: python stringintext.py -s one or more words to search for -f filename

-Parapgraphs are defined as have two empty lines between them.
+Parapgraphs are defined as having two empty lines between them.